hdShang/arxiv-daily/docs/cs-CV/2025-06-17/papers/250614903v1-detonate-a-benchmark-for-text-to-image-alignment-and-kernelized-dire.md

 ---
 layout: default
-title: DETONATE: A Benchmark for Text-to-Image Alignment and Kernelized Direct Preference Optimization
+title: "DETONATE: A Benchmark for Text-to-Image Alignment and Kernelized Direct Preference Optimization"
 ---

 # DETONATE: A Benchmark for Text-to-Image Alignment and Kernelized Direct Preference Optimization